2011 Rwandan textile workers strike

-On February 14, 2011, In Kigali, Rwanda more than 500 workers at the UTEXRWA textile factory began a six-day long strike in protest of unfair working conditions that started when new management came into power.
-The strikers (Strike Action) were protesting low wages of Rwandan Franc RWF15,800 (US$27) a month, lack of annual leave, non-paid overtime, and poor working and health conditions.
+On February 15, 2011, in Kigali, Rwanda more than 500 workers at the UTEXRWA textile factory began a five-day long strike in protest of unfair working conditions that started when new management came into power.
+The strikers were protesting low wages of RWF15,800 a month, lack of annual leave, non-paid overtime hours, and poor working and health conditions.

 The strikers were also protesting for thirty-three employees that were previously let go with little explanation.
-The strike was an act of nonviolence but it could also be looked at under the paradox of repression.
-The act of paradox repression is used by the opponents of nonviolent activist to deter them from gaining momentum in their campaign.
-Paradox repression can happen in the form of firing employees or banning individuals from places, or it can happen in the form of arrests or violence.
-When manager, Trivets Deepak of UTEXRWA, let the thirty-three workers go it was an act of paradox repression in an attempt to further silence complaints.
+While the strike was an act of nonviolence, but could also be looked at under the paradox of repression, which is used by the opponents of nonviolent activists to deter them from gaining momentum in their campaign.
+When UTEXRWA manager Trivets Deepak let the thirty-three workers go, it was in an attempt to further silence complaints.